JMFlin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

  I take out the "_" symbol from the names.
  I make all the letters in the words lowercase.
  I then capitalize "Down" and "Up" to make the names easier to read.
- Transform the values of joinLabel according to the activity data frame.
+ Transform the values of join_Y according to the activity data frame.
  Name the column name "activity".

  7. Name the column of join_Subject to "subject".